 Are Doodles High Maintenance Dog Breeds?

 What’s considered high maintenance to one person might not be to another, because there are many facets to what it means to be a high- or low-maintenance breed.
-If you’re worried about spending hours every week cleaning up dog hair, for instance, you’re in luck — doodles have low-shedding coats.
+If you’re worried about spending hours every week cleaning up dog hair, for instance, you’re in luck — doodles have non-shedding coats.
 However, that doesn’t mean your dog’s coat won’t need plenty of attention.
 Daily brushing and frequent trips to a professional groomer will be in the cards.

 Compared to other dog breeds, doodles are excellent for first-time dog owners.
 Provided enough time is spent training them during the puppy stage, they’re easy to train, adapt quickly and have a high capacity for love and attention.
 While this makes them great family dogs, their high energy levels and love of socializing means they should never be left alone for long periods.
 These sweet, loving pets are prone to develop separation anxiety if their needs aren’t met.